← Student & Academic Policies

 The will be used as the evaluation tool.
 For further information see at

-To see how your military training may apply to a specific SCC program, visit the site at
+To see how your military training may apply to a specific SCC program, visit the

 In order to seek credit for military training, complete the following: